 The short answer is, no, they can’t!
 Do journalists have a responsibility to only report accurate, ethical, up-to-date information and not to report from shoddy, dubious sources without investigating the claims and science behind the numbers?
-I know irresponsible journalist and propaganda reinforce irrational “Pit Bull” fears in Miami and all over the world by sensationalism and misleading the public, but do newspapers take greater responsibility to report the facts?
+I know irresponsible journalists and propaganda reinforce irrational “Pit Bull” fears in Los Angeles and all over the world by sensationalism and misleading the public, but do newspapers take greater responsibility to report the facts?

 What do these errors and exaggerations tell you about the state of the journalism industry?

 The Quick ‘N Dirty Four Errors I Found:

 - “the force of its bite equals 1,400 pounds per square inch”.
 No, the bite force of a Belgian Malinois is not 1,400 pounds per square inch.
 This is the most egregious claim of the bunch.
 The bite force is far under 1,400 pounds per square inch and would be closer to 200-300 pounds per square inch for a Belgian Malinois.
 A dog’s bite force is directly correlated to his/her head size.
 And just in case you were wondering, NO, a “Pit Bull” dog does not have a locking mechanism (lockjaw) a myth that is spread by many uninformed people.